 Sign up to receive emergency alerts and advisories from the East Lansing Police Department, Ingham County 911 and other local agencies.
 East Lansing community members should be sure to sign up for Nixle notifications from both ELPD and Ingham County 911 in order to receive all East Lansing-specific notifications.

-If you have already signed up for Nixle, you should automatically receive ELPD notifications.
+If you have already signed up for Nixle and live in East Lansing, you should automatically receive ELPD notifications.
 This can be verified by logging into your Nixle account and checking your settings.

 Sign up to receive pre-recorded emergency telephone notification/information messages from Ingham County.